Peyer's patch: Function

 Because the lumen of the gastrointestinal tract is exposed to the external environment, much of it is populated with potentially pathogenic microorganisms.
 Peyer's patches thus establish their importance in the immune surveillance of the intestinal lumen and in facilitating production of the immune response within the mucosa.

 Pathogenic microorganisms and other antigens entering the intestinal tract encounter macrophages, dendritic cells, B-lymphocytes, and T-lymphocytes found in Peyer's patches and other sites of gut-associated lymphoid tissue (GALT).
 Peyer's patches thus act for the gastrointestinal system much as the tonsils act for the respiratory system, trapping foreign particles, surveilling them, and destroying them.
+Peyer's patches have adaptive immune capabilities through inducing selective apoptosis of B cells due to CD122-targeted interleukin-2 (IL-2) signaling.
+Additionally, the B cell population can be restored.

 Peyer's patches are covered by a special follicle-associated epithelium that contains specialized cells called microfold cells (M cells) which sample antigen directly from the lumen and deliver it to antigen-presenting cells (located in a unique pocket-like structure on their basolateral side).
 Dendritic cells and macrophages can also directly sample the lumen by extending dendrites through transcellular M cell-specific pores.
 At the same time the paracellular pathway of follicle-associated epithelium is closed tightly to prevent penetration of antigens and continuous contact with immune cells.
 T cells, B-cells and memory cells are stimulated upon encountering antigen in Peyer's patches.
 These cells then pass to the mesenteric lymph nodes where the immune response is amplified.
 Activated lymphocytes pass into the blood stream via the thoracic duct and travel to the gut where they carry out their final effector functions.
 The maturation of B-lymphocytes takes place in the Peyer's patch.

 Clinical significance

 Although important in the immune response, excessive growth of lymphoid tissue in Peyer's patches is pathologic, as hypertrophy of Peyer's patches has been closely associated with idiopathic intussusception.

-Having too many or larger than normal Peyer's patches is associated with an increased risk of prion diseases.
+Having too many or larger than normal Peyer's patches is associated with an increased risk of prion diseases, and intussusception in children.
+A history of viral illness is a risk factor for enlarged or inflamed Peyer's patches.

 Salmonella typhi and poliovirus also target this section of the intestine.

+Disturbances in the gut microbiota and immune regulation within Peyer's patches are implicated in the pathogenesis of diseases, such as Crohn's disease, where chronic inflammation can arise due to overactive immune responses.
+As Peyer's patches are packed with immune cells and produce protective proteins such as secretory IgA to maintain gut balance, their dysfunction can trigger inappropriate immune responses, driving the inflammation and tissue damage.